Coursera Website Redesign

 V2 Changes

-Solution #3: Note Reviewing Experience
+Note Reviewing Experience (Before)

-Before ("Above Fold" - Main Page / Notes Page)
+Before (Main Page and Notes Page)

 Issues: